Maximum Group Size: 10

-Fully Escorted: within India by Deb Kindness who has been travelling and leading tours in the Indian Subcontinent since 1993 plus the services of a local full-time guide.
+Fully Escorted: by Deb Kindness who has been travelling and leading groups through the Indian Subcontinent since 1993.

 Welcome to our Incredible Gujarat tour.
 One of the less-visited states of India, Gujarat is one of the most interesting and varied parts of this diverse nation.
 Ancient Hindu, Buddhist and Jain sites, UNESCO world heritage locations, wildlife sanctuaries, salt deserts, a rich tribal culture and many heritage hotels – homes to erstwhile local kings – dot the state which has a history dating back thousands of years.